Change in the pots and minds

 How do you communicate meat alternatives?

 Sometimes it also helps not to communicate things.
 In some facilities, we have reduced menu lines from 6 to 3.
-So that you can plan better, so less is thrown away, the kitchen can focus on preparing fewer dishes, making them even better, and as long as people find something they like – whether with a lot of meat, a little meat, or no meat – the guests are satisfied and the kitchen has done its job successfully.
+This means you can plan better, so less is thrown away, the kitchen can concentrate on preparing fewer dishes and make them even better, and as long as people find something they like – whether with a lot, a little or no meat – the guests are satisfied and the kitchen has done its job successfully.

-Sometimes it’s also the order in which something is presented, so that’s another place where change is encouraged.
+Sometimes it’s also the order in which something is presented, so changes are encouraged there too.
 It is not necessary to communicate that menu 1 and 3 are with meat and 3 is always explicitly the vegetarian alternative.
-Maybe just the first one is vegetarian – without explicitly emphasizing that, the second one with meat and the third one vegetarian again.
+Perhaps the first is simply vegetarian – without explicitly emphasizing this, the second with meat and the third vegetarian again.

-Dinah Hoffmann (who, by the way, studied with one of our last interviewees ) believes substitute products are part of the transformation phase, but may also disappear.
+Dinah Hoffmann (who incidentally studied with one of our last interviewees ) believes that substitute products are part of the transformation phase, but will perhaps disappear again.
 It would be more about suggesting a new diet and these products support that.
 However, this is almost never suggested by Canteen Future, as the products are comparatively expensive and highly processed.
 Making a lentil roast yourself costs a fraction of that.

 What price per dish is usually expected?